Suet For the Woodpeckers

 There could be many ways to hang this type of feeder.

-I saw another one he made for someone else where he drilled a hole into the board about an inch from the top.
-Then he placed a nylon string through it, tied the string in a knot which made a loop.
+I saw another one he made for someone elsewhere he drilled a hole into the board about an inch from the top.
+Then he placed a nylon string through it, tied the string in a knot that made a loop.
 Then the loop could be placed over a nail or tree branch to hang the feeder.

 The one I drew has 2 eyelet screws inserted into the top of the board with the ends of a wire strung through each eyelet and twisted securely.
 Then he hung it on a bird feeder hook in his yard.

-I hope this is OK for what you are looking for?
+I hope this is OK with what you are looking for?

 What a great suet feeder!
 Thank you so much Crysta for sharing this with us!

 More Bird Feeder Plans

 Suet For The Woodpeckers Another Woodpecker Feeder that is really simple using a log or a thicker piece of wood and it has been working for some time.

 Suet Bird Feeders Suet bird feeders will attract birds that will not come to other types of feeders and suet bird food can be offered all year.